 Turnitin Score Policy- Used on lab reports and journal posts for purposes of detecting plagiarism amongst students as well as outside sources.
-Scores should be no higher than 40% similarity to other sources.
+Turnitin scores should be no higher than 40% similarity to other sources for lab reports.
+Turnitin scores should be no higher than 20% similarity to other sources for chapter summaries (journal posts).
 You should submit early enough (24-48 hours) to allow the score to appear.
 If the score is high, you should reword your report and resubmit (again allowing enough time for the score to appear).